Pranskaitis/Number-of-integers/README.md

 Language: C

-Input: any number of two-digit numbers
+Input: any number of two-digit integers

 Output: how many times each number occurs in the given input